okillgus/adapt-input-memo/README.md

 # adapt-input-memo

 Memory component for adapt learning framework.
 The **Input-Memo Component** provides a component for saving textinput and displaying it later.
 There are two modes to go: The readonly-mode will display the memorized text.
 The other mode will display a textarea where you can write down some notes that you want to memorize.
+You will have to implement the component as many times as you want the Learner to reconsider the given topic.
+Be sure to fill in the same topic, but different input-ids.

 Settings